XuShenLZ/dataMPC_parking/README.md

 3. Deep Learning Toolbox (For network training and predicting)

 ## Change log
+## 07/29/2020
+1. Added the GP training.
+For every element in the flattened label vector, train one GP for it, with all feature dimensions as the predictor. (`learning\gp.m`)
+2. Renamed `learning\train_network.m` into `learning\load_train_model.m` so that user has the option to train either NN or GP.
+The NN training is also organized into `learning\nn.m`
+3. Changed the prediction and viz script so that it can switch between GP and NN. (`predict_vs_opt_midpoint.m`)

 ### 07/28/2020
 1. Changed the `learning/gen_feature_label.m` so that it will switch between mid-point mode or free hyperplane mode
 2. Added mid-point into `learning/train_network.m` and seperated the normalization process.
 (The normalized variable is not used for training now) Also added a new variable `reg_data` for regression toolbox.